DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: Introduction

-One way to resolve some of these challenges is to use diffusion models~\cite{sohl2015deep, NEURIPS2020_4c5bcfec, fan2023generative, chen2024diffusionbasedgraphgenerativemethods, trippe2023diffusion, haefeli2023diffusionmodelsgraphsbenefit, niu2020permutationinvariantgraphgeneration, huang2022graphgdpgenerativediffusionprocesses, DBLP:journals/corr/abs-2402-16302} which rely on a gradual noise injection process that perturbs the input samples and then reverses the process using a learned denoising network.
+One way to address these challenges is to use diffusion models~\cite{sohl2015deep, NEURIPS2020_4c5bcfec, fan2023generative, chen2024diffusionbasedgraphgenerativemethods, trippe2023diffusion, haefeli2023diffusionmodelsgraphsbenefit, niu2020permutationinvariantgraphgeneration, huang2022graphgdpgenerativediffusionprocesses, DBLP:journals/corr/abs-2402-16302} which rely on a gradual noise injection process that perturbs the input samples and then reverses the process using a learned denoising network.
 In the context of small molecule drug generation, existing methods focus on \emph{discrete diffusion} in order to avoid the loss of key structural properties that arise when embedding graph structures into continuous spaces~\cite{niu2020permutation, jo2022score}.
-Discrete diffusion models incorporate ``transition mechanisms'' that explicitly consider the categorical attributes of nodes and edges, ensuring structural fine-graining and integrity during the noise injection process~\cite{liu2024graph, xu2024discretestate}.
+Discrete diffusion models incorporate ``transition mechanisms'' that explicitly consider the categorical attributes of nodes and edges, ensuring fine-grained structural changes during the noise injection process~\cite{liu2024graph, xu2024discretestate}.
 They also allow for continuous and discrete denoising steps that diversify the outputs~\cite{huang2022graphgdpgenerativediffusionprocesses, vignac2023digress, jo2022GDSS}.
 However, they also typically require a very large number of diffusion steps, resulting in large running times and extremely slow graph generation~\cite{kong2023autoregressive}.
-More importantly, they lead to structures that have low chemical validity even when measured through highly coarse SMILES nomenclature constraints~\cite{hoogeboom2022equivariantdiffusionmoleculegeneration, liu2021graphebm}.
+More importantly, they lead to structures that have low chemical validity even when measured through exceptionally coarse SMILES nomenclature constraints~\cite{hoogeboom2022equivariantdiffusionmoleculegeneration, liu2021graphebm}.
+Most learning methods consequently fail to produce molecules that can be chemically synthesized or that can properly dock on target proteins.